alxHawley/python-behave/README.md

 As the development of this project progresses, this README will be continuously updated to provide more detailed information and additional resources.

-Thank you for your interest in PythonBDD!
-If you have any questions or suggestions, please feel free reach out to me directly.
+If you have any questions or suggestions please feel free reach out to me directly.